-Landlord’s Guide to the Tenancy Deposit Scheme & Compliance
+Landlord’s Guide to UK Tenancy Deposit Scheme & Compliance

 Managing tenant deposits is a fundamental responsibility for landlords in the UK.
 Under the tenancy deposit scheme (TDS) regulations, landlords must legally protect tenants’ deposits to ensure fair handling, prevent disputes, and comply with UK housing laws.
 This guide explores the tenancy deposit protection process, its significance, and how landlords can register deposits efficiently.